AmeerD/AmeerD.github.io/_pages/reading.md

 {% include base_path %}

-I've been inspired by the recent trend of people posting their reading lists.
-Currently I've just listed my favourites though in time hopefully this will morph into more of a timeline of my reading habits.
+I've been inspired by the recent trend of people posting their reading lists so I'm joining in on the fun.
 The plan is to read (at least) one book a month and keep that going as long as I can.

-Note: This is a no research paper zone, just leisure reading (and maybe a textbook or two) :)
+Note: This is a no research paper zone, just leisure reading :)

 ## Currently Reading
 * Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else, Jordan Ellenberg